Websocket queue¶

 - If

-. - To prevent unauthorized access, use
+-ais omitted, the listener defaults to127.0.0.1:1338. - To prevent unauthorized access, use

-header value.
-Only requests with a matchingOrigin
+-wto whitelist anOriginheader value.
+Only requests with a matchingOriginheader will be accepted.

 Note

-If a request does not include an Origin
+If a request does not include an Origin header (it does not originate

 from a browser), the whitelist is not enforced and the request is allowed.